port2077/jax_projects/README.md

     - Added naive implementation of MNIST classification in JAX.
     - Initial implementation had an unoptimized JAX code with the entire training code in one train loop (direct translation of PyTorch code) with @nnx.jit decorator.
     - This approach was not optimal as it JIT-compiled operations that shouldn't be compiled (data loading, transforms, and batch processing), resulting in a training time of ~600 seconds - approximately 3x slower than PyTorch's ~175 seconds.

-## Future Plans

-### Phase 2: Transformer Implementation
-- Planning to implement a small-scale transformer (GPT-1 or GPT-2)
-- Training on a modest text dataset
-- Goals:
-  - Better understand JAX's handling of more complex architectures
-  - Explore JAX's optimization capabilities
-  - Compare implementation complexity with PyTorch